Retinoids

-Topical retinoids, a derivative of Vitamin A, were first used in female patients who were being treated for acne.
+Topical retinoids, derivatives of Vitamin A, were first used in patients who were being treated for acne.
 These patients reported smoother skin and less wrinkles after treatment, as well as having fewer blemishes.
 A study followed that showed patients who used topical retinoids demonstrated improvement in sunlight-induced epidermal atrophy (skin thinning), dysplasia (abnormal skin changes), and pigmentation.
 Overall, topical retinoids play a key role in reducing sun damage, preventing and reducing wrinkles and controlling acne.

 What forms do Retinoids come in?

-Instructions when using topical reinols
+Instructions when using topical retinoids

 • Apply to dry skin

-• Do not apply to the skin in the eye socket (ie. Do not apply to areas where you canNn feel the bone surrounding your eyeball)
+• Do not apply to the skin in the eye socket (ie. Do not apply to areas inside where you can feel the bone surrounding your eyeball)

 • Apply only a pea-sized amount